jamesconnolly93/etherloan/README.md

 For best experience, you will need to have at least two accounts configured in Metamask so you can switch between acting as the borrower and as the lender.

 **Note: Please ensure you are connected to the Rinkeby network using Metamask**

+#### Reviewing the Smart Contracts

+To view the source code of the Smart Contracts for this DApp, please navigate to `./contracts/LoanFactory.sol`.
+This file contains both contracts used in the application and has comments that should help give you a better understanding of how the underlying contracts work.

+#### Other Smart Contracts used in this Project

+In order to ensure the Circuit Breaker function was securely implemented to allow only the creator of the application to pause the creation of new loans in the event of a problem, Open Zeppelin's `Ownable.sol` contract has been installed using EthPM.